Corporate Average Fuel Economy CAFE requirements

 The Alliance has no official stance on the Arctic National Wildlife Refuge (ANWR).
 We are doing our part to reduce oil use by creating advanced technology vehicles such as hybrid electrics, lean-burn and alternative-fuel vehicles.
 For example, there are more than 1 million alternative fuel vehicles on the road today.

 The current energy legislation before Congress contained a scrappage provision to encourage people to retire older, higher-emissions vehicles to get them off of the road.
 Many automakers support such programs.
 We also recognize that auto enthusiasts collect and restore older cars.

-Why are manufacturers pursuing different vehicles to improve fuel economy?
+Why are manufacturers pursuing different vehicles to improve the Corporate Average Fuel Economy?

 Any new technology has trade-offs.
 Hybrid-electrics, for example, cost more because they have two power sources.
 When fuel cells come to market in the next few years, they will face cost hurdles, as well as infrastructure challenges, such as the need for a network of hydrogen fueling stations.
 The biggest challenge automakers can anticipate is the need to create broad consumer acceptance of new technologies.
 We are hopeful that Americans will embrace these new cars in large numbers.
 That’s why automakers support tax incentives to encourage consumers to buy these vehicles.

 The Alliance of Automobile Manufacturers is a trade association of 13 car and light truck manufacturers who account for more than 90 percent of U.S. vehicle sales.
 For more information, visit the Alliance website at www.autoalliance.org.